shruthi-narayan/resume-host-aws/README.md

-Created resume to host online using HTML, CSS, and JavaScript.
+Created resume to host online using HTML, CSS, and JavaScript on AWS.